Course rules for F7K Master of Music Studies

 Credit for previous study

-9 Passes in subjects or units in other honours or postgraduate courses (completed or otherwise) in this University or another approved tertiary institution (or other approved professional examining body) may be credited towards the award, provided that the Faculty may specify what more a candidate so credited shall be required to do to qualify for the award.
+9 Passes in subjects or units in other honours or postgraduate courses (completed or otherwise) in this University or another approved tertiary institution (or other approved professional examining body) may be credited towards the award, provided that the College may specify what more a candidate so credited shall be required to do to qualify for the award.

 11 These specifications shall take effect on 1 January 2010 and shall apply to all candidates for the award, including those enrolling for the first time in that year and those enrolled subsequently and to any candidates who, having commenced their studies for the Master of Music prior to that date, have not passed in any units towards those degrees by that date.